sajankumar/react_showcase/README.md

 4.  npm start for development env
 5.  npm run build for production

+Task 1 and 2 you can find it under warmup_task folder

+Task 3:
-You can find my source code under creative/src/components
+You can find my source code for 'creative registration' form under creative/src/components

 Note: I have uploaded this creative registration form task for quick demo in my website http://sajankumarvijayan.com/task/build/